 Encouraging your child to write down the things that are causing them to feel stressed and then working through them in this structured way will help them become aware of what they can do to keep stress under control, and will give them confidence that they’ll be able to get through stressful times.

-You can also suggest that your child look up the mega list of coping strategies on ReachOut.com, and choose some techniques that will work best for them.
+You can also suggest that your child look up our mega list of stress reduction strategies on ReachOut.com, and choose some coping strategies for teenage stress.